 Any kind of car accident is a nerve-wracking experience, but getting into an accident with a semi truck can be an even scarier experience.
 It can also, unfortunately, be a more complicated experience since you need to determine whether the driver or their company is responsible for the accident.
-Continue reading to learn more about how to determine who’s at fault if you were hit by a semi truck in Knoxville, and consider consulting a truck accident lawyer at McMahan Law Firm to assist you with your case.
+Continue reading to learn more about how to determine who’s at fault if you were hit by a semi truck, and consider consulting a truck accident lawyer at McMahan Law Firm to assist you with your case.

 Is the Driver or Their Employer at Fault?